 The summing up of her supping experience: “All in all, it is the largest and most beautiful restaurant now operating in Grand Forks.
 It attracts visitors from out of town as well as people who live here.”

 [Related: How Crocs Came Back from the Dead]

-The paper then published the review on March 7, including it on their Web site.
-You would think that it would have ended there.
-But Hagerty, who has reviewed about 1,500 other restaurants for the paper, could never have guessed what came next: Her innocuous little food write-up caused a viral commotion as it was picked up (and snarked about) by blogs, such as Fark, Boingboing and Gawker, who found it utterly hilarious that anyone could wax rhapsodic about the less-than-elitist chain.
+The paper then published the review on March 7, including it on their website.
+You would think it would have ended there.
+But Hagerty, who has reviewed about 1,500 other restaurants for the paper, saw her innocuous little food write-up cause a viral commotion as it was picked up (and snarked about) by blogs, such as Fark, Boingboing and Gawker, who found it utterly hilarious that anyone could wax rhapsodic about the not-quite-elitist chain.
 By Friday morning, the review had received 290,000 hits.
-Compare that to the newspaper’s second-best-performing story, which got less than 6,000 hits, and it’s safe to say the Olive Garden is a topic that draws eyeballs.
+Compare that to the newspaper’s second-best-performing story, which got less than 6,000 hits, and it’s fair to say the Olive Garden is a topic that draws eyeballs.

 Olive Garden Planning Overhaul

 The Olive Garden, which is owned by Darden Restaurants (DRI) and belongs to the same family as Red Lobster, Longhorn Steakhouse and The Capital Grille, caused buzz recently as it announced it was looking to switch up its menu to provide lower-cost, healthier options to its customers in an effort to boost sagging sales at its 700 U.S. locations.
 The Garden received praise from First Lady Michelle Obama for the planned healthier overhaul of its children's menu.
 The chain also plans to give its restaurants a new look and roll out an updated ad campaign.
 Perhaps this unexpected publicity will give the Garden the lift its been looking for?